 There is no doubt that bamboo pillows are becoming more and more popular and are among the most frequently used pillows.
 So, how can you take care of it properly?

 It is well known that a clean bamboo pillow keeps dust mites away, which can help with many allergies.
-However, to prolong the life of your bamboo pillow, wash it every 6 months during its 2-to-3-year lifespan.

 But can you wash a bamboo pillow?
 And if it’s possible, is there an easy way to do it?
 How do you wash a bamboo pillow without damaging it?
 The short answer is yes!
 However, the extent you can wash a bamboo pillow always depends on the product you have.

 Bamboo pillows are a combination of a cover made of bamboo fabric and a special pillow filling.
 The first thing you should do when buying a pillow is read the specific washing instructions that come with the pillow.

 While your pillow care instructions may vary, there are general guidelines you can follow to extend the life of a pillow.